What does meditation mean? In this post, I would like to speak about the meaning of meditation, and offer a definition for meditation.

 There are many types of meditation.
 Some involve visualization and others the repetition of a mantra.

-Some techniques require contemplating on a certain idea, and others, require focusing the attention on inhaling and exhaling, the flame of candle or on a certain geometric shape.
+Some techniques require contemplating on a particular idea, and others require focusing on the act of inhaling and exhaling, the candle flame or on a specific geometric shape.

 There are many other forms of meditation, such as transcendental meditation, guided meditation and mindfulness.
 There are also Buddhist traditions that offer a few methods.

-There are also techniques that aim to silence the mind, so you become aware of the inner self within.
+Some techniques aim to silence the mind so you become aware of the inner self within.

 Nowadays, this topic is becoming popular with all types of people, including people living a busy life.

-Scientific researches have been made, and there is medical evidence, proving that it reduces stress and has various health and mental benefits.
+Scientific researches have been done, and there is medical evidence proving that it reduces stress and has various health and mental benefits.

-Some people think that to meditate you need to sit down on the floor with your feet crossed.
+Some people think you need to sit on the floor with your feet crossed to meditate.
 Actually, this is not necessary at all.
-Most people, would find it easier and more comfortable to sit on a chair.
+Most people would find sitting on a chair easier and more comfortable.

 Useful Skills You Need